bishtrs/spring-boot-crud-users/README.md

 ## 1. Project Overview

-This is a sample Spring Boot based REST CRUD User API application.
+A simple Spring Boot based REST CRUD application, which is used to read, create, update & delete a User resource.

 ## 2. Tech stack